 Get involved!

-LANDED encourage young people from all over Lanarkshire to get involved by becoming Volunteer Peer Educators.
+LANDED encourages young people from all over Lanarkshire to get involved by becoming Volunteer Peer Educators.

-We meet every week and provide young people with relevant, current info on a whole range of topics such as drugs, alcohol, sexual health, tobacco, cannabis and gambling.
+We meet every week and provide young people with relevant, current info on a whole range of topics such as drugs, alcohol, sexual health, tobacco & vaping, cannabis and gambling

 Our volunteers will then use their newfound knowledge to pass on harm reduction messages to other young people.
 You may be asked to facilitate workshops with LANDED Staff, help develop games, booklets, social media videos or DVD’s during your time with LANDED – your choices are endless!